zhullyb/monyhar/monyhar/docs/testing/code_coverage.md

 - [Contacts](#contacts)
 - [FAQ](#faq)

-Chromium uses source-based code coverage for clang-compiled languages such as C++.
+Monyhar uses source-based code coverage for clang-compiled languages such as C++.
 This [documentation] explains how to use Clang’s source-based coverage features in general.